 What treatments can help BD?
 Psychotherapy, particularly cognitive behavioural therapy (CBT) can be helpful in the depressive phase and as part of a strategy to prevent all mood episodes.
 Medications, however, are often the centre-piece of the management of BD.
 Lithium is frequently used, although alone it is effective in about 40% of people.
 We often prescribe several medications together to control the disorder.
 Anticonvulsant medications (like valproate [Epival], and carbamazepine [Tegretol]) can be used alone or, more usually together, with each other or with lithium.
 Finally, atypical neuroleptics (like olanzapine, quetiapine, aripiprazole) can be used to control acute mania, and to prevent future episodes.

 What is the prognosis?
-Despite the complexity of BD, counselling plus medication can be helpful in 95% of people, and the majority of people can have virtually complete resolution of an episode.
+Despite the complexity of BD, counseling plus medication can be helpful in 95% of people, and the majority of people can have virtually complete resolution of an episode.
 However, it is a relapsing condition, and some symptoms can persist even after the episode is largely controlled.
 And the risk of relapse is quite high.
 Although current treatments can help, new treatments are being developed to try to reduce the relapse rate and should become available over the next several years.